vezzolter/DSA/README.md

 ---
 &#127891; **Courses:**
 - [Accelerated Computer Science Fundamentals Specialization](https://www.coursera.org/specializations/cs-fundamentals) on Coursera
-  - Gives a great structural understanding of the data structures along with decent practical quizes & coding challenges in C++.
+  - Gives a great structural understanding of the data structures basics along with decent practical quizes & coding challenges in C++.
 - [Mastering Data Structures & Algorithms using C and C++](https://www.udemy.com/course/datastructurescncpp/) on Udemy
-  - Guides into any topics with ease, no matter how complex you think it is, therefore makes you start.
+  - Guides into basic DSA topics with ease, no matter how complex you think it is, therefore makes you start.

 ---
 &#128156; **Special Thanks:**